 Director of Collection Development Operations & Acquisitons Services

-The Head of Collection Development Operations is responsible for leading a department comprised of 25 fte.
+The Director of Collection Development Operations is responsible for leading a department comprised of 25 fte.
 Her responsibilities include communicating the direction and balance of collections while working closely with vendors to secure fair pricing for digital content to enhance the research and teaching at Texas A&M University.
 She monitors, analyzes, and recommends library materials budget allocations, which support the curricula needs of Texas A&M University.
 She exercises leadership in the creation of policies that govern collection acquisition activities and provides direction for resource development opportunities for the TAMU System Library Consortium.

 - MLS, North Carolina Central University